pykeen/pykeen/src/pykeen/templates/README.md

 )
 ```

-The results are returned in a dataclass that has attributes for the trained
+The results are returned in an instance of the [RankBasedMetricResults](https://pykeen.readthedocs.io/en/latest/reference/evaluation/rank_based.html#pykeen.evaluation.RankBasedMetricResults)
-model, the training loop, and the evaluation.
+dataclass that has attributes for the trained model, the training loop, the evaluation, and more.
 See the tutorials on
 [understanding the evaluation](https://pykeen.readthedocs.io/en/latest/tutorial/understanding_evaluation.html)
 and [making novel link predictions](https://pykeen.readthedocs.io/en/latest/tutorial/making_predictions.html).